Salem1986/py_cli/README.md

 ##Usage

-For more information on how to use this CLI use --help argument.
+For more information on how to use this CLI use --help flag.